1801140701/weather-app/README.md

 - **Usage**: How to interact with the application.
 - **Technologies Used**: Lists the main technologies involved in the project.
 - **License**: Standard section for open-source projects.

-### Note:
-- Make sure to replace `YourUsername` with your actual GitHub username and update the repository link.
-- If there are any additional features or libraries used, you can add those to the **Techn